alexdapunt/mailas-blog/content/post/peru.md

 ### Other Recommendations

-* You can follow my [https://www.google.com/maps/placelists/list/RmhzdUEzT5OckD1M7YQv4Q](https://www.google.com/maps/placelists/list/RmhzdUEzT5OckD1M7YQv4Q "Google Maps") with places to see and restaurants
+* You can follow my saved [Google Maps](https://www.google.com/maps/placelists/list/RmhzdUEzT5OckD1M7YQv4Q ) with places to see and restaurants
 * If you are planning to do the inca trail trek I can only recommend Miguel and his team: [https://www.cuscojourneys.com/](https://www.cuscojourneys.com/ "https://www.cuscojourneys.com/")
 * Try to go easy on the altitude and avoid flying directly to Cuzsco from Lima, you will feel it.
 * You can buy bus tickets directly at the different bus stations, the most recommended companies for tourists are cruzdelsur and Civa I travelled with several unknown companies and never felt unsafe, but you can notice a higher quality in CruzDelSur buses